omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 The second example identifies all `header` elements ranging from `<h3>` to `<h6>`.
 Auto-CORPus will process all matching headers at the same time.

+Within the first example, notice the use of "\\d" instead of the usual "\d" for identifying any digit.
+This is due to the regex pattern being defined within the config which is a JSON file.
+For further informaion about escapaing special characters within JSON have a look at [this guide by tutorials point](https://www.tutorialspoint.com/json_simple/json_simple_escape_characters.htm)

 <h3><a name="submit">Submitting/editing config files</a></h3>